 Sizing Considerations

-This section explains how to determine the disk space and RAM that will be required for your Exasol database.
+This article explains how to determine the disk space and RAM that will be required for your Exasol database.

 Factors that impact sizing